say4n/mas.raycast/README.md

-# mas.raycast
+# Mac App Store Search

-mac app store search from the comfort of raycast
+Search for apps in the Mac App Store from Raycast!